 Q: Where can I get the flu shot?

 A: Flu shots are widely available.
 You can schedule an appointment with your VIPcare provider or visit almost any large national pharmacy chain to receive your vaccination.
-Click HERE to find a VIPcare physician near you!
+It’s easy to find a VIPcare provider near you!